Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 ## Build system dependencies

-According to PEP 517, the build-time dependencies are combined from two
-sources: the explicit `build-system.requires` key in `pyproject.toml`, and an invocation to `get_requires_for_build_wheel()` method on the build backend.
-The former must specify all dependencies needed to invoke the latter (most notably, the build backend itself) and generally is preferred for all explicit non-dynamic dependencies.
-Conversely, the latter is generally used for implicit dependencies of the build system, and for dependencies that need to be declared dynamically.
+PEP 517 specifies that the packages that need to be installed for the build process come from two sources:

+- the values declared in `build-system.requires` key of `pyproject.toml`, and

+- the values returned by `get_requires_for_build_wheel()` function of the PEP 517 build backend.

+The packages listed in `pyproject.toml` are installed first.
+It often lists all build requirements for the project, but it must at least include all packages that are required to invoke the build backend (e.g. `setuptools` and all packages imported in `setup.py`).

+The packages provided by the backend function usually include the dependencies of the build backend itself, and dynamic dependencies of the project.
-For example, it could pull in PyPI packages for `cmake` and `ninja` if these tools are not provided by the system.
-It is also used to handle build-system specific build dependency metadata, such as the deprecated setuptools `setup_requires` key.
+For example, the scikit-build-core backend uses it to request installing `cmake` and `ninja` packages if the respective tools are not present on the system.

 Out of 7434 source distributions analyzed, 8 used top-level directories that did not match their filenames.
 Some of them used normalized directory names but non-normalized filenames (e.g. `pyre-check-0.9.23.tar.gz` contained `pyre_check-0.9.23` directory), others the other way around (`PyICU-2.14.tar.gz` contained `pyicu-2.14`).
-Other packages used even more arbitrary directories, e.g. `Distance-0.1.3.tar.gz` used `distance`, while `kuzu-0.7.1.tar.gz` used `sdist`).
+A few packages used even more arbitrary directories, e.g. `Distance-0.1.3.tar.gz` used `distance`, while `kuzu-0.7.1.tar.gz` used `sdist`.

-306 source distributions raised an exception while attempting to obtain the metadata, indicating that the source distribution cannot be installed.
-Out of these, 95 belonged to `pyobjc-framework` that cannot be installed on non-macOS systems, 19 failed due to missing non-Python dependencies, 2 represented non-installable deprecated package aliases, one a Python 2-only backport and one failed while building a C extension prematurely.
+306 source distributions raised an exception while calling their `get_requires_for_build_wheel()` function.
+This means that these distributions could not be intalled on my system.
+Out of these:

+- 95 belonged to `pyobjc-framework` that supports macOS only

+- 19 failed due to missing system packages that cannot be installed from PyPI

+- two represented deprecated package aliases that weren't meant to be installed, and only inform the user to use another package

+- one was a backport that supports Python 2 only

+- one failed while building a C extension (it shouldn't have started building anything yet)

+I discounted these packages as having special requirements, and focused on the remaining 188 source distributions.
+These clearly failed because of bugs.
+This number included:

-This leaves us with 188 source distributions that are not installable due to upstream bugs.
-Notably, this includes 90 distributions that were missing some required files (such as README or requirement files read by `setup.py` scripts) and 64 failing due to missing Python dependencies (that would need to be specified in `build-system.requires` key).
+- 90 packages missing some required files (such as README or requirement files specified in `setup.py`)

+- 64 missing Python dependencies in `build-system.requires` key

 The remaining packages were either failing due to incorrect metadata, use of removed setuptools API, code incompatible with Python 3.11 or expecting being built from a git checkout.